The Carpentries Bylaws¶

 February 1: Responsibility for governance is transferred to the new Executive Council

-Two (2) Community-elected Members will be elected each year by the Voting Members of The Carpentries.
-Any Voting Member of The Carpentries may stand for election by announcing their candidacy as dictated by the Election Policy; Carpentries staff may not stand for election.
-If there are fewer than two candidates for the election, the current Community-elected Members will decide amongst them who will remain in office.
+Two Community-elected Members will be elected each year by the Voting Members of The Carpentries.
+Any Voting Member of The Carpentries may stand for election by announcing their candidacy as dictated by the Election Policy; Carpentries Core Team may not stand for election.
+If there are fewer than two candidates for the election, the current Community-elected Members whose seats are up for election will decide amongst them who will remain in office.

 Elections will take place once every calendar year and no later than 30 days before the new Executive Council becomes active (February 1).
 Each Voting Member may vote for as many candidates as there are Community-elected Member seats to be filled.
 The candidates who receive the highest number of votes will be elected into the Executive Council.